 Dates & Times

 The second session focuses on the employee supervisors usually experience as the second easiest to manage: the person who is willing but unable.
 This employee usually presents an attitude of openness to learning, enthusiasm, and motivation.
 However, he or she lacks the “know how” (skills and knowledge) to perform successfully.
 Supervisory skills covered include training, instruction, job aids, and subject matter feedback.
+We will review on-line training and learning options to assist team members acquire needed skills and knowledge.
 In terms of team development and dynamics, we focus on how team leaders can encourage task-related constructive controversy.

 In session 5, we move away from the team itself to consider relationships outside the team.
 We focus on the team leader’s relationship to her or his direct supervisor or supervisors.
 Skill building centers on how to keep one’s supervisor informed about team progress (or lack thereof), the need for additional resources, obstacles for success, and one’s own need for professional development and mentoring.
 We review the importance of developing strong lateral relationships with other team leaders.
-In the team portion of the class, we focus on orienting the team toward collective results as well as individual success.
+We will examine the challenges of “managing up” and “managing across” virtually.

 We conclude the course in session 6, looking at how the team relates to the broader organization, which, in many cases, has a matrix structure.
 In a matrix organization, reporting relationships are set up as a grid, or matrix, and team leaders have dual reporting relationships—generally to one or more principal investigators, faculty members, senior administrators, or some combination of these individuals.
 Matrix organizations pose particular challenges for team leaders, including prioritizing work and managing complicated signals and messages.
+We will review the impact of organizational flux and rapid change on the success of both new and ongoing teams.
 At the end of session 6, we review what students have learned throughout the course and discuss transfer of skill and knowledge from the course to the workplace.

-Dr. Aronoff is an organizational development consultant and educator with over 25 years of experience helping organizations improve performance, while also teaching teaching management and team dynamics at the graduate student level.
+Dr. Aronoff is an organizational development consultant and educator with over 25 years of experience helping organizations improve performance.
+He has also taught management and team dynamics at the graduate student level for many years.
 Dr. Aronoff has expertise in health care, higher education, government, and social service sectors.
-His specialties include team Dynamics, especially at the executive and director levels.
-Additionally, Dr. Aronoff specializes in leadership development, organizational change, performance management, strategic planning, employee engagement, and diversity and Inclusion.
+His specialties include team dynamics, especially at the executive and director levels.
+Additionally, Dr. Aronoff specializes in leadership development, organizational change, performance management, strategic planning, employee engagement, and diversity and inclusion.